-The Institute for Legal Studies was established by the University of Wisconsin Law School in 1985 under the leadership of David Trubek.
-It has continued under the direction of Marc Galanter, followed by Howard Erlanger until 2013, when Tonya Brito was named Director.
-Susannah Tahk became the director in 2016.
+The Institute for Legal Studies was established at UW Law School in 1985 under the leadership of David Trubek.
+It continued under the direction of Marc Galanter, Howard Erlanger, and Tonya Brito, and since 2016, Susannah Tahk.
 In establishing the Institute, the Law School sought to expand and institutionalize its longstanding "law in action" approach, which dates back to the early part of the twentieth century and remains vital to its mission.
 The Institute was created to foster the interdisciplinary study and teaching of law not only by providing support for its own faculty, but also by connecting to other departments on campus and by cultivating a network of scholars with similar interests worldwide.

 Over the years, the Institute has promoted and assisted independent and collaborative research in a wide variety of substantive areas in sociolegal studies.
 Well known work done under the Institute's umbrella includes seminal work on the social context of contractual relationships, litigation and disputing, comparative institutional analysis, poverty law and administrative agencies, family law, feminist legal theory, the legal history of the family, the implementation of law in organizations, Critical Race Theory, the legal profession, and emerging issues in international law and globalization.
 The Institute served as the original base of operations for the Law School and The International Division’ Global Legal Studies Center, and housed the Law & Society Review under the editorship of Bert Kritzer.
 Five scholars currently or formerly affiliated with the Institute have been elected president of the Law and Society Association.